SakoPak/Tic-Tac-Toe-Sako/README.md

  - User will see who the Winner is.
  - User will get the option to play again.
  - User will get the option to sign out.
  - User will see clear description of game, understand how to play and have fun!

-### Tools Used
+## Tools Used

 - Javascript
 - HTML
 - CSS
-- API
+- jQuery

 ## About Me

 Hi, I'm Sako Pak, a former photographer turned software engineer.
 I love the intersection of where art and tech collide and am currently studying full time at General Assembly's Software Engineering Immersive, learning how to build beautiful experiences and powerful programs through the magic of a machine.

 Thank you for looking at my work!

 ## Find me at:
 - <a href="https://www.linkedin.com/in/sako-pak/" target="_blank">LinkedIn</a>